 [Shri C. P. Parikh.] would be a sorry picture.
 These 385 mills require finance, require technical skill, require renovation and require loans.
 Who will provide them, that Government must first consider.
 You must not look at the top; you must also look at the bottom, and unless you look at the bottom, I think, Sir, we will not be able to improve such concerns.
-It is no use saying that we will abolish the managing agency system, but what will you substitute in its place?
+It is no use saying that we will abolish the managing agency in its place?
 We have to see how they can be run much better than they are run at present.